-You reach Schoolhouse Falls via an easy 2.5-mile round-trip hike from the Cold Mountain Gap parking area (directions below).
-Begin the hike to the right of the kiosk with a trail map.
-This will take you on the main Pantertown Valley Trail #474.
-You'll go downhill to the old logging road, and it's an easy hike with a gradual descent (so a gradual uphill climb on the way back).
+Signs to and at Panthertown are limited.
+So take this directions or get a map.
+The 2.5-mile round-trip hike from the Cold Mountain Gap parking area (directions below).
+Begin the hike to the right of the kiosk with a posted trail map.
+This will take you downhill to the main Pantertown Valley Trail #474, which is an old logging road, and easy to follow with a gradual descent (so uphill on the way back).
 You'll pass the Devil's Elbow Trail on the right.
 This section is about a mile.
 Turn left on Little Green Trail #485.
 This follows the creek for a few minutes up to Schoolhouse Falls.

-After you enjoy the waterfall, you can return the same route or continue on the trail to complete a loop hike with great mountaintop views and another waterfall (see more details on this Loop Hike in our Panthertown Valley Guide).
+After you enjoy the waterfall, return the same route or continue on the Little Green Trail to cross Green Mountain and see another waterfall for a more strenuous 5-mile loop.

 Directions: East Entrance (Cold Mountain Gap)